sebastianLedzianowski/grupProject3/README.md

 - **Email Utility**: Send emails directly from the application.
 - **Data Validation**: Ensure valid input for phone numbers, emails, and dates using decorators.
 - **Faker Integration**: Generate fake data for testing and demonstration purposes.
+- **Name Day Data Retrieval**: Fetch data about the name days of contacts from an external API, allowing users to know and celebrate their contacts' name days.
+- **Email Validation using External API (Kickbox)**: Utilize Kickbox, an external API, to validate email addresses, ensuring their authenticity and improving email communication reliability.
 ## 🧑‍🔬Installation

 1. **Clone the Repository**: `git clone https://github.com/sebastianLedzianowski/grupProject3.git`